RISE UP AND TAKE RESPONSIBILITY

 “The sick man answered Him, “Sir, I have no man to put me into the pool when the water is stirred up; but while I am coming, another steps down before me.”
 Jesus said to him, “Rise, take up your bed and walk.”
 (John 5:7-8 NKJV)

-It is absolutely easy to find excuses for your wrong actions, or find someone to blame for your wrong actions.
+It is absolutely easy to find excuses for your wrong actions, or to find someone to blame for your wrong actions.

 You don’t need to think too deep or far to find many excuses to justify your failure in life.
 Neither do you need to search too wide or far before you find many people you can blame for your failure in life.

-Without being taught we all know how to play the blame game effectively.
+Without being taught, we all know how to play the blame game effectively.
 This is one of the expressions or manifestations of the sinful nature we inherited from Adam.

 The depraved flesh will never take responsibility for disobeying God’s commandments.
 The flesh will always seek to justify its actions or seek for someone or something to blame for its actions.